-From birth to three months, babies should react to sounds and smile at voices.
-Before three months, most babies don’t make any sounds of their own (except for crying).
+Babies should react to sounds and smile at voices from birth to three months.
+Before three months, most babies don’t make any sounds (except for crying).

-By six months, you’ll start to hear more “babble” and less cooing.
-Your baby’s babble sounds will include some consonants and random syllables, and likely these sounds won’t make much sense.
+You’ll start to hear more “babble” and less cooing by six months.
+Your baby’s babble sounds will likely include some consonants and random syllables, and these sounds won’t make much sense.
 This is fine!
-Your baby hasn’t connected meaning to language yet.
+Your baby hasn’t connected meaning to the language yet.

 By two years of age, babies begin to put together short sentences.
 “Short” may mean just two or three words, and correct grammar is unlikely!
 At this developmental stage, she’s learning that words have meaning when you put them together.
 She may recognize and point out “mama shoe” or note that her father has gone to work by saying, “dada car”.

 By age three, your baby’s vocabulary should be expanding rapidly enough that you’ve lost count of how many words he knows.
 He’ll get better and better at communicating exactly what he means.